This guide is designed to introduce the importance of time periods and how to set these in your Talis Aspire Reading List tenancy.

 Assigning a time period to a list allows you to tag a list with a pre-defined label (for example, Summer Term 14/15).
-So that everyone uses the same terminology, a taxonomy of labels is defined at tenancy level.
-When creating a list, or editing the header of an existing list, the user simply chooses a label from a drop down.
+So that everyone uses the same terminology, a taxonomy of labels is defined at the tenancy level.
+When creating a list, or editing the header of an existing list, the user simply chooses a label from a dropdown.

 Another way to think about time periods is as the breakdown of your academic year - this may be semester, term, session.
 You can also have a broader time period for the entire academic year.

 Time periods appear in several places within a list: